On this page:

 Road types must comply with the Australian Standard 4819:2011 Rural urban and addressing standard and the naming rules.
 Both documents have clear definitions for road types.

-For more information about the naming process, see how to start a naming proposal.
+For more information about the naming process, please refer to the naming rules or see how to start a naming proposal.